By: Jimmy Brand

 Our backstage staff are the most frequent visitors to the tunnels.
 Sound and light cables can require a trip down, as does the occasional dropped cell phone.

-Miller has many more hidden spaces to share with our readers–stay tuned over the summer for more looks at Miller’s hidden gems.
+Miller has many more hidden spaces to share with our readers–stay tuned for more looks at Miller’s hidden gems.